stevenklar/Age-of-Empires-II-2013/README.md

 This is a hack base for Age of Empires II (2013)

+Features:
+- Display each players ressources (Food, Wood, Gold, Stone, Population)
+- Display amount of infantry and cavarly each player has
+- Easy to extend

 Want to contribute but don't know what do do?
 Here are some tasks:

 Easy